 The width of your elastic is 20mm (3/4") so make your stitching width approximately 25mm (1").

-Note: you could also sew a row along the top edge, close to the fold.
+Note: you could also sew a row along the top edge, close to the fold for your strapless dress sewing pattern.
 This might stop your elastic from twisting when you take your dress off.
 Just make sure you allow an extra few mms in width.
 I chose not to because I preferred it without as my fabric was fine.

 Find a comfortable position & length & add 2cm seam allowance.